ibbles/LearningUnrealEngine/Slate widget library.md

 Called when editing stops.
 The type tells you how, such as enter, tab, or escape, was pressed or focus moved to another widget.
 - `AllowSpin`:
 Whether or not to allow click-and-drag editing.
 (I guess)

+## SNullWidget

+An empty widget that can be added when you want to remove everything from an already populated compound widget.